mingmllu/wws-processor-python-wrapper/README.md

 # wws-processor-python-wrapper
-WWS processor implemented in Python
+WWS processor implemented in Python for passing object detection JSON results to a separate platform.